The Non Diet Diet

 -The planned grocery visit reduces stress.
 Be in charge.

--Bring your shopping list based on what you will cook, it will help avoid distractions and wasting your time, and it reduces waste too of leftovers in the fridge or in things sitting in the pantry.
+-Bring your shopping list based on what you will cook, it will help avoid distractions and wasting your time, and it reduces waste too.
+For example, leftovers in the fridge or in things sitting in the pantry.

 -I try to bring paper bags from previous market visits and cotton bags to avoid coming home with single use plastic bags.